The hierarchy report is the perfect way to view the relationships between the product lines and products in your account.

-We make it easy to visualize relationships across your goals, initiatives, releases and features.
+We make it easy to visualize relationships across your goals, initiatives, releases, master features, and features.
 You can see how they are connected within a single product, or across multiple products in your organization.
 By linking your strategy to your work, the strategic value that each release and feature delivers to your product quickly becomes apparent.

-From the Reports > Hierarchy page, choose Select Data to open the configuration modal.
-As you select objects, elements without a relationship cannot be selected and automatically grey out (see below for some reasons why this might be happening).
+From the Roadmaps > Hierarchy page, choose Select Data to open the configuration modal.
+As you select objects, elements without a relationship cannot be selected and will automatically grey out (see below for some reasons why this might be happening).

 Communicate strategic plans

-The power of the Hierarchy report comes from visualizing data across multiple tiers or levels.
-For example, you can easily show your executive team how the goals you set for your product roll up to support the product line and company level goals.
+The power of the hierarchy report comes from visualizing data across multiple levels.
+For example, you can easily show your executive team how the goals and initiatives you set for your product roll up to support the product line and company level goals.

 Report on status updates

 In addition to showing relationships, you can also configure each column individually using the Add column data button to display the status of the data objects.
-This is particularly powerful if you are looking to create a visual of all the work that goes into a high level strategic initiative and want to keep track of the status of all the activities going into the initiative's completion.
+This is particularly powerful if you are looking to create a visual of all the work that goes into a high-level strategic goal, and want to keep track of the status of all the underlying goals that contribute to the company goal's success.

 Make better prioritization decisions